databranner-forks/visidata/docs/user-guide.md

    - `@` sets column type to date
    - `~` autodetects column type

-- all values are stored in their original format, and only converted on demand and as needed.
-- values that can't be properly converted are flagged with `~` on the display
+   **Note**: All values are stored in their original format, and only converted on demand and as needed. values that can't be properly converted are flagged with `~` at the right edge of their cells.
-- for commands like sort which require a correctly typed value, the default (0) value for that type is used
+   For commands like sort which require a correctly typed value, the default (0) value for that type is used.
-- cell edits are rejected if they don't convert to the column type
+   Cell edits are rejected if they don't convert to the column type.

 ## Creating new columns